The Insurance and Reinsurance Law Review: Cambodia

 General rules of interpretation

-Currently, there is no rule of interpretation clearly stated in the Law on Insurance and no law on consumer protection.
-Furthermore, there are very few rules of interpretation in the Civil Code.
+Currently, there is no rule of interpretation clearly stated in the Law on Insurance but there is a new law on consumer protection promulgated on 2 November 2019.62 Furthermore, there are very few rules of interpretation in the Civil Code.

-However, since every insurance product must be approved by the MEF, this means that the MEF has its own interpretation, which may be used as a benchmark for policyholders and insureds covered under the same insurance policy.
+However, because every insurance product must be approved by the IRC, this means that the IRC has its own interpretation, which may be used as a benchmark for policyholders and insureds covered under the same insurance policy.

 Type of terms in insurance contracts

-The MEF is also very cautious regarding the Khmer language terminology that is used.
+The IRC is also very cautious regarding the Khmer language terminology that is used.

-A sub-decree on insurance contracts should be adopted detailing, inter alia, rules regarding conditions and interpretation.
+A ministerial order on insurance contracts should be adopted detailing, inter alia, rules regarding conditions and interpretation.

-The Law on Insurance adds two important details regarding the interpretation of a contract.
+The Law on Insurance and the Sub-Decree on Insurance add two important details regarding the interpretation of a contract.

-First, and naturally, it provides for nullification in cases where the insured (policyholder) has concealed the truth or wilfully misrepresented material facts leading to any change of the insured subject of risk.
-However, negligence does not necessarily lead to nullification.
+First, and naturally, both regulations provide for nullification in cases where the insured (policyholder) has concealed the truth or wilfully misrepresented material facts leading to any change of the insured subject of risk.64 However, negligence does not necessarily lead to nullification.

-Second, it provides that for property insurance, the indemnity made by the insurance company must be the same amount as the declared property, unless agreed otherwise.
-This rule seems contradictory to the indemnification principle, although the reasons behind it are understandable.
+Second, the Law on Insurance provides that for property insurance, the indemnity made by the insurance company must be the same amount as the declared property, unless agreed otherwise.65 This rule seems contradictory to the indemnification principle, although the reasons behind it are understandable.
 The Cambodian population is not familiar with insurance policies and may not understand that insurers provide an amount lower than the declared or insured value of the property.
 This rule obliges insurers either to assess the real value before covering the property or to state clearly that they will not pay the declared amount if it exceeds the actual value.

 iv Intermediaries and the role of the broker

 In addition to the descriptions in Sections I, II.iii and III.ii regarding the distribution of products, there continue to be very few active insurance brokers and most of these received their licences only recently – with an impressive peak in July 2018 with four new licensed brokers.
-However, with an insurance penetration rate of 10 per cent among the Cambodian population, the lack of knowledge of many business people (especially local tycoons), the growing interest in insurance and stronger protections for duly licensed insurance companies are all factors that will contribute to an increase in the number of brokers.
+However, with a very low insurance penetration rate among the Cambodian population, the lack of knowledge of many business people (especially local tycoons), the growing interest in insurance and stronger protections for duly licensed insurance companies are all factors that will contribute to an increase in the number of brokers.